SOMED

 SOMED (Société Maroco-Emiratie de Développement) is a conglomerate company based in Morocco.
-Its active in a range of sectors such as mining, construction material dealership, tourism, real estate development, food processing and Car dealership.
-Its capital is composed of Mohammed VI's holding company SNI, Emirati private funds and the Moroccan state.
+It is active in a range of sectors such as mining, construction material dealership, tourism, real estate development, food processing and car dealership.
+Its capital is composed of King Mohammed VI's holding company Al Mada, Emirati private funds and the Moroccan state.

 Ownership

-In February 2008, the SNI entered in the capital of the company, buying an equivalent of 1.24 billion Dirhams of shares.
+In February 2008, the SNI (now Al Mada) entered in the capital of the company, buying an equivalent of 1.24 billion Dirhams of shares.
 The partition then became: